-The baptism of Jesus marked God's official sanction upon the silent years from the time of 12 years old until approximately 30 years of age of our Lord and Savior.
+The baptism of Jesus marked God's official sanction upon the silent years from the time of twelve years old until approximately thirty years of age of our Lord and Savior.

-Now, I want you to notice with me in the book of Luke chapter 2, verses 42-49: And when he ...that's Jesus... was twelve years old, they went up to Jerusalem after the custom of the feast.
+I want you to notice with me in the book of Luke, Luke 2:42-49: 42 And when he was twelve years old, they went up to Jerusalem after the custom of the feast.
 43And when they had fulfilled the days, as they returned, the child Jesus tarried behind in Jerusalem; and Joseph and his mother knew not of it.
 44But they, supposing him to have been in the company, went a day's journey; and they sought him among their kinsfolk and acquaintance.
 45And when they found him not, they turned back again to Jerusalem, seeking him.
-46 And it came to pass, that after three days they found him in the temple, sitting in the midst of the doctors, both hearing them, and asking them questions.
-And all that heard him were astonished at his understanding and answers.
-And when they saw him, they were amazed: and his mother said unto him, Son, why hast thou thus dealt with us? behold, thy father and I have sought thee sorrowing.
-And he said unto them, How is it that ye sought me? wist ye not that I must be about my Father's business?
+46And it came to pass, that after three days they found him in the temple, sitting in the midst of the doctors, both hearing them, and asking them questions.
+47And all that heard him were astonished at his understanding and answers.
+48And when they saw him, they were amazed: and his mother said unto him, Son, why hast thou thus dealt with us? behold, thy father and I have sought thee sorrowing.
+49And he said unto them, How is it that ye sought me? wist ye not that I must be about my Father's business?

-Now I want you to notice something before we talk about the Scripture in these verses.
-When they saw him, they were amazed and Mary said, "Behold," she said, "thy father and I have sought Thee."
+I want you to notice something before we talk about these Scriptures and these verses.
+And when they saw him, they were amazed: and his mother said unto him, Son, why hast thou thus dealt with us?
+Behold, thy father and I have sought thee.
 She was talking about someone who had been adopted.
-Jesus didn't have an earthly father, but when Mary and Joseph got married, it was the same as Joseph taking Jesus into the home as an adopted son.
-But I want you to notice as you're reading the Scriptures along with me, and if you're not, I encourage you to do that.
-Luke chapter 2, verses 42-49.
+Jesus didn't have an earthly father.

+When Mary and Joseph got married, it was the same as Joseph taking Jesus into the home as an adopted son, but I want you to notice if you're reading the Scriptures along with me, and if not, I encourage you to do that, Luke 2:42-49.

 You'll notice there in verse 48, the word "father" is not capitalized.
-But then you go down in verse 49 and you see, "I must be about my Father's... capitalized "F" in that word, capitalized "Father"... "my Father's business," speaking of God the Father.
+But then you go down in verse 49 and you see, I must be about my Father's [capitalized F in that word, capitalized "Father"] business?
+Speaking of God the Father.
 God the Father sent Jesus into the world to save those who were lost, John 3:16.
-He is the Heavenly Father.
-Jesus had no earthly father because he was born of a virgin.
+He is the heavenly Father.
+Jesus had no earthly father because He was born of a virgin.
 The Holy Spirit overshadowed her and she gave birth to Jesus Christ.

-Well, the baptism of Jesus marked and identified Him as God's chosen Messiah.
-In Mark chapter 1, verse 11, it says, And there came a voice from heaven, saying, Thou art my beloved Son, in whom I am well pleased.
+The baptism of Jesus marked and identified Him as God's chosen Messiah.
+In Mark 1:11, it says, And there came a voice from heaven, saying, Thou art my beloved Son, in whom I am well pleased.

-John 1:33-34 says, And I knew him not ... and this is John the Baptist speaking... but he that sent me to baptize with water, the same said unto me, Upon whom thou shalt see the Spirit descending, and remaining on him, the same is he which baptizeth with the Holy Ghost.
-And I saw, and bare record that this is the Son of God.
+John 1:33-34: And I knew him not... [and this is John the Baptist speaking...] but he that sent me to baptize with water, the same said unto me, Upon whom thou shalt see the Spirit descending, and remaining on him, the same is he which baptizeth with the Holy Ghost.

+34And I saw, and bare record that this is the Son of God.

-And then we see the baptism of Jesus marked His anointing by the Spirit for service.
-Mark chapter 1, verses 9-11, says, And it came to pass in those days, that Jesus came from Nazareth of Galilee, and was baptized of John in Jordan.
-And straightway coming up out of the water, he saw the heavens opened, and the Spirit like a dove descending upon him: And there came a voice from heaven, saying, Thou art my beloved Son, in whom I am well pleased.
+Then we see the baptism of Jesus marked His anointing by the Spirit for service.

+Mark 1:9-11 says, 9And it came to pass in those days, that Jesus came from Nazareth of Galilee, and was baptized of John in Jordan.
+10And straightway coming up out of the water, he saw the heavens opened, and the Spirit like a dove descending upon him.